sortinoresearch/hedge-competition-1/README.md

 # Sortino Capital Sector Alpha Hedging Challenge

-This competition challenges quantitative engineers to develop an institutional-grade, sector-neutral systematic strategy.
+This competition challenges quantitative analysts/engineers to develop an institutional-grade, sector-neutral systematic strategy.
 Rather than rewarding unhedged leverage, factor betting, or parameter curve-fitting, this framework enforces strict capital velocity, risk limits, and structural generalization across an entirely unseen economic sector.

+> Disclaimer: The model in this repository is only a sample workflow and includes important simplifications that materially affect the results, especially with respect to transaction costs and other modeling assumptions.

 ---